xingvoong/ml-life-cycle-with-lqbtq-friendly-tweet-classifier/README.md

 [@xingvoong](https://github.com/xingvoong)

 ## Data
-The data and details about it can be found [here](https://www.kaggle.com/datasets/vencerlanz09/lgbt-tweets?resource=download).
+The dataset and details about it can be found [here](https://www.kaggle.com/datasets/vencerlanz09/lgbt-tweets?resource=download).
 ## Features
 The final product is an LGBTQ tweet classifier that takes in a tweet to classify whether it is LGBTQ-friendly.
 The thought process for developing the model can be found in **[Notebooks](https://github.com/xingvoong/ml-life-cycle-with-lqbtq-friendly-tweet-classifier/tree/main/notebooks)**.